all to David Kipling's Home Page

 London, Redhill (Surrey), Bristol,

-BC, Canada.
+BC, Canada in 1978.
 If anything you see here makes

 sense or revives memories, say "Hi" on email@example.com

-I am the announcer at my local twice-a-year drag races:
+I've been announcer at my local twice-a-year drag races for 22 years:

 Below: Summer 2004 happy to